 - The Sona Cruise is longer than the Sona 2 but not much difference across the girth.

-- They both almost weigh the same and are comfortable to hold and use for long periods of time.
+- Both toys almost weigh the same and are comfortable to hold and use for long periods of time.

 - The Lelo Sona 2 also has a lock function that allows you to shut the buttons.
 This is very convenient, especially when you’re traveling and want to avoid the awkwardness of the toy accidentally turning on inside your purse.
 How about that…

-The Sona 2 has up to 12 varying sonic modes for your exploration.
-The Lelo Sona Cruise only has 8 intensities but is way more powerful than even the Lelo Sona 2 on lower settings.
+The Sona 2 sex toy has up to 12 varying sonic modes for your exploration.
+The Cruise only has 8 intensities but is way more powerful than even the Lelo Sona 2 on lower settings.

 The first 4 settings are rather weak.
 The stimulation from 5 – 8 is more powerful and pleasurable.
 The 4 remaining high levels are pretty intense and may cause numbing if you have a sensitive member.